-The Cart Abandoned trigger uses the pre-submit email capture technique on the checkout page which means that a customer’s email is captured even before they fully complete the checkout process.
+If you choose to enable pre-submit data capture in settings, the Cart Abandoned trigger will use the pre-submit email capture technique on the checkout page.
+This means that a customer’s email is captured even before they fully complete the checkout process.
 As soon as the customer enters a valid email, AutomateWoo captures it and adds a tracking cookie to their browser.

 Once this happens, the contents of a customer’s cart gets stored and is displayed in the Active Carts report.
 Future changes to the guest cart are also recorded and if the cart is abandoned this will trigger any abandoned cart workflows you’ve created.

 Capturing emails from extra fields

 By default this pre-submit functionality is only enabled on the checkout page, but the same technique can be used on any email field on your website.
 To achieve this, add the CSS class